 FanDuel Thanksgiving Promo Offer: No Sweat Same Game Parlay for NFL Games 11/28/24

-Thanksgiving Day football is right around the corner, and FanDuel Sportsbook has plenty of ways to get in on the action.
+Thanksgiving Day is finally here, and FanDuel Sportsbook has plenty of ways to get in on the football action.
 To celebrate this year's three-game NFL slate, FanDuel Sportsbook has a special promotion for ALL customers.

-All customers get a No Sweat Token to use on a 3+ leg Same Game Parlay / Same Game Parlay Plus wager for the NFL game taking place on Thanksgiving Day (November 28th).
+All customers get a No Sweat Token to use on a 3+ leg Same Game Parlay / Same Game Parlay Plus wager for the NFL game taking place today, November 28th.

-There are three Thanksgiving Day games to consider using this boost on, headlined by a primetime bout between the Miami Dolphins and Green Bay Packers.
-Action kicks off from the frozen tundra of Lambeau Field at 8:20pm ET.
-Miami rides a three-game winning streak into Thursday's game, while the Packers have won two in a row.

-As of Tuesday morning, the line is Packers -3.5 and the total is set at 47.5 points.
+There are three Thanksgiving Day games to consider for this boost, the first being the Chicago Bears against the Detroit Lions.
+The festivities kick off from Ford Field at 12:30pm ET.
+The Lions are 10-1 and sit at the top of the NFC North.
+They are the heavy favorites for this matchup.

 Moneyline